PLEASE READ BEFORE DESIGNING YOUR ARTWORK FOR DTG PRINTING

 To change your art files color mode in Photoshop:

 FILE > NEW> COLOR MODE : RGB COLOR. ( Please also make sure you change the width to 14 Inches and the Height to 16 inches.

 To change your art files color mode in Illustrator:

 FILE > NEW>ADVANCED> COLOR MODE : RGB COLOR. ( Please also make sure you change the width to 14 Inches and the Height to 16 inches.

 The most important thing to understand about DTG (direct-to-garment) printing is that ink color is not opaque.
 It blends with the fabric color and depending on the color you are printing on it may slightly effect / tint your print.
 The Inkjet technology we use for our digital DTG printing gives printing the power to print gradient color blends, unlimited colors, print photographs with ease, and other digital effects not possible with screen printing.

 Some clients require exact color matching, usually when they are working with corporate logo requirements that specify color formulas like a special shade of blue.
-If you or your client can’t live with a slight color shift, you’d have to use screen printing.
-We have a 90% color matching accuracy and please do not rely on your computer screen to match colors as each monitor displays colors differently and the art you see on the screen vs what gets printed may be slightly different.
+If you or your client can’t live with a slight color shift, you will need to pantone color match with our screen print service.

 Required Artwork Resolution

 The saying “bad art in and bad art out” is VERY true and this is why we recommended your artwork to be at least 300 dots per inch (dpi) when sized to your desired imprint size (14×16, 10×12, 7×8).
 When you upload your artwork to our online designer, there is an image quality meter that will let you know if your image is ok or not for printing so keep an eye on this.

 If you need more information, have additional questions or just can't find the answer to your question here, please submit a support ticket and one of our account managers will be happy to help.